 For many people, their new hip is a joy to use after only three months.
-They can walk long distances, cycle and even hike up mountains.
+They can walk long distances, cycle, and even hike up mountains.
 For others, recovery might take longer- perhaps even a full year.
-This depends on many factors like pre-operation fitness, age, weight, discipline in following exercises routines etc. Certainly, the more closely you follow medical advice and the more you talk to your doctor, the more likely you will recover at an optimal rate.
+This depends on many factors like pre-operation fitness, age, weight, discipline in following exercise routines, etc. Certainly, the more closely you follow medical advice and the more you talk to your doctor, the more likely you will recover at an optimal rate.

 Lifetime of Replacement Hip

 Technology is always advancing and hip replacements are lasting longer and longer.
 A recent study found that the majority of hip replacements installed twenty-five years ago are still fully functional.

 The lifetime of new prosthetics is expected to be even longer.

 Complications of Hip Replacement Surgery